JOAO-LEE/JOAO-LEE/README.md

 Also: \
 &nbsp;&nbsp; • I ❤️ cycling!
 I pedal at least 120km/week! 🚴; \
 &nbsp;&nbsp; • Music production is my passion!
 I used to make hip-hop instrumentals! 🎹 \
-&nbsp;&nbsp; • Thrillers are my favorites when it comes to movies & series! 🍿🎥;
+&nbsp;&nbsp; • Thrillers are my favorite ones when it comes to movies & series! 🍿🎥;

 My current goal is to get a job as a developer to acquire experience, through the learning of new workflows and technologies 👨‍💻. \
 Feel free to contact me through the links below. ⤵️